wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

     ```
 1. Import the Wavefront for Spring Boot Bill of Materials (BOM) to your project.
     {{site.data.alerts.tip}}
-      <p> Spring Boot version 2.3.3 is used for this tutorial.
+      <p> Spring Boot version 2.3.4 is used for this tutorial.
 If you are using another version make sure the Wavefront for Spring Boot dependency is compatible with the Spring Boot release version.
-See <a href="#versionCompatibility">System Requirements</a> to get the correct dependency version.</p>
+See <a href="wavefront_springboot.html#versionCompatibility">System Requirements</a> to get the correct dependency version.</p>
     {{site.data.alerts.end}}
     ```
     <dependencyManagement>